Skip to content

 • agentId (uint256) - Which agent

-• requestHash (bytes32) - Hash commitment (for HTTP URIs)
+• requestHash (bytes32) - Hash of request data

 • Proof data (zkSNARK, TEE attestation, etc.)